 |Total Sugars 13g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-We all know pork chops pair nicely with applesauce, but they are even better with an apple chutney—especially when it is studded with golden raisins, dried cranberries, and pieces of pecan.
-The cinnamon, nutmeg, lemon juice, and apple cider bring both sweet and tang to the dish.
-Serve this tasty apple chutney alongside pork chops or baked ham.
+We all know pork pairs nicely with applesauce, but it's even better with apple chutney—especially one studded with golden raisins, dried cranberries, and chopped pecans.
+The cinnamon, nutmeg, lemon juice, and apple cider bring both sweet and tang to the dish, making it an ideal pairing for ham or pork chops.

 Gather the ingredients.